-Part of the reason people burn out so fast is because they set themselves up for failure from the start.
+Part of the reason people burn out so fast is that they set themselves up for failure from the start.
 I know that sounds harsh, but hear me out...
 While it is absolutely wonderful and commendable that so many people resolve to exercise and eat healthier, they often times put too much pressure on themselves and try to change everything at once, without taking any time to adjust.
 They swiftly become exhausted from their new lifestyle and go back to their old ways.
 Here are 10 effective top tips that will help you get healthy & stay healthy!

 Make it a Lifestyle Change, Not a Diet

 The moment you tell yourself you “can’t” have this or that, is the same moment you confine yourself to the drudgery of a “diet”.
-If that is something you can picture yourself doing for all eternity, than by all means go for it.
+If that is something you can picture yourself doing for all eternity, then, by all means, go for it.
 But be honest with yourself.
 Will you be able to resist eating cake or pizza forever?
 Probably not; so rather than condemn yourself to salmon and green beans forever and always, make a change that you can maintain for the long term.
 Think about all the healthy, delicious foods you can have and the treats that you can have on occasion!
 Being healthy and fit is a marathon, not a sprint.
-Make it a lifestyle that you can maintain for the long term, otherwise you will gain all the weight back.
+Make it a lifestyle that you can maintain for the long term, otherwise, you will gain all the weight back.

 Transform at Your Pace